rlch/mcphub.nvim/README.md

 > Set `make_slash_commands = true` to show prompts as /slash_commands in the chat buffer

+- To expose the tools to the LLM type @mcp (it will add the instructions on how to use every tools)
-- Server prompts become available as `/mcp:prompt_name` commands in chat
+- Server prompts become available as `/mcp:prompt_name` commands in chat (*many* servers do not have prompts and won't be shown here)
 - Prompts with arguments are handled using vim.ui.input
 - If the last message is of `user` role, it will be added to the chat buffer.
 - You can create your own prompt just like other capabilities with `mcphub.add_prompt` or by adding a native server to `config.native_server`.